Login | Register | Subscribe to the GG RSS Feed

 Search out local relics to frame your images.
 An old stone church or water mill, natural cliffs or weathered and worn farms evoke romance and help capture the true beauty of the season.

-Fall in New England and Ontario can mean you’ll experience 3 seasons in one 1 day.
-Cool in the morning, warmer by afternoon and a downright chilly downpour by dinner.
+Fall in New England and Ontario can mean you'll experience 3 seasons in one 1 day.
+Cool in the morning, warmer by afternoon and a chilly downpour by dinner.
 Pack a waterproof jacket, layers of sweaters a change of shoes.
-Wet feet can ruin an afternoon.
+Wet feet from the morning can ruin the rest of your day.

 Brown bag it